sigp/lighthouse/book/src/help_bn.md

       --auto-compact-db <auto-compact-db>
           Enable or disable automatic compaction of the database on finalization. [default: true]
+      --beacon-node-backend <DATABASE>
+          Set the database backend to be used by the beacon node backend.
+          [possible values: leveldb]
       --blob-prune-margin-epochs <EPOCHS>
           The margin for blob pruning in epochs.
 The oldest blobs are pruned up until data_availability_boundary - blob_prune_margin_epochs. [default: